JakeSSRN/LLM-Wiki/README.md

 **Zephyr** - a family of models that were some of the first to use DPO.
 Generally small, very capable models that focus on accuracy and helpfulness.

+# Controlling Outputs with Parameters and Samplers
+Most of this is taken from Text-Generation-Webui’s explanations here: https://github.com/oobabooga/text-generation-webui/wiki/03-%E2%80%90-Parameters-Tab

+**Logits** - un-normalized probabilities attached to each token.
+Normalized probabilities occur from 0 (never occurs) to 1 (always occurs).

+**Temperature** - Broad, loose control of the randomness of the output.
+Higher temperature allows for more diversity and creativity, but can lead to incoherent outputs.

+**Temperature last** - runs the temperature parameter last.
+Can produce better results than running first in some situations.

+**Top P** - the model ranks all possible next tokens based on their normalized probability distribution.
+Top P selects a subset of these tokens with a cumulative probability that does not exceed P. Larger top P will allow for more creative and diverse outputs.

+**Top K** - Like top P, but selects from the pool of tokens with K or greater probability.
+Lower top K makes text more coherent, but less creative.

+**Min P** - Tells the model to disregard tokens with a probability less than P. Higher min P results in more coherent text while maintaining diversity more strongly than top P or top K.

+**Mirostat + Tau** - Adjusts temperature on a per-token basis.
+Tau is the value that controls temperature.
+8 is recommended value.

+**Mirostat ETA** - ???
+0.1 is recommended value.

+**Max new tokens** - The maximum number of new tokens to generate.
+If you are getting nonsense from your model after a certain length of reply, try shortening this.

+**Min length** - minimum number of new tokens to generate.
+Ensures replies aren’t just an emoji or whatever.

+**Repetition penalty** - How strongly to deter the model from repeating itself.
+Higher = less repetition.
+High rep penalty can create odd responses.
+Low rep penalty can lead to runaway repetition.

+Note: If your model is repeating itself uncontrollably, you have probably asked it to create a response longer than any response it was trained on.
+Shorten your max new token length or pick a model trained on longer examples.

+**Repetition penalty range** - how far back in the response to apply repetition penalty.

+**Presence penalty** - Similar to repetition_penalty, but with an additive offset on the raw token scores instead of a multiplicative factor.
+It may generate better results.
+0 means no penalty, higher value = less repetition, lower value = more repetition.
+Previously called "additive_repetition_penalty".

+**Frequency penalty** - Repetition penalty that scales based on how many times the token has appeared in the context.
+Be careful with this; there's no limit to how much a token can be penalized.

+**Typical P** - If not set to 1, select only tokens that are at least this much more likely to appear than random tokens, given the prior text.

+**TFS** - Tries to detect a tail of low-probability tokens in the distribution and removes those tokens.

+**Top A** - Tokens with probability smaller than (top_a) * (probability of the most likely token)^2 are discarded.

+**Epsilon cutoff** - In units of 1e-4; a reasonable value is 3.
+This sets a probability floor below which tokens are excluded from being sampled.

+**ETA cutoff** - In units of 1e-4; a reasonable value is 3.
+The main parameter of the special Eta Sampling technique.

+**Guidance scale** - The main parameter for Classifier-Free Guidance (CFG).
+1.5 is recommended value.

+**enalty alpha** - Contrastive Search is enabled by setting this to greater than zero and unchecking "do_sample".
+It should be used with a low value of top_k, for instance, top_k = 4.

+**Do sample** - When unchecked, sampling is entirely disabled, and greedy decoding is used instead (the most likely token is always picked).

+**Encoder repetitions penalty** - Also known as the "Hallucinations filter".
+Used to penalize tokens that are not in the prior text.
+Higher value = more likely to stay in context, lower value = more likely to diverge.

+**No repeat ngram size** - If not set to 0, specifies the length of token sets that are completely blocked from repeating at all.
+Higher values = blocks larger phrases, lower values = blocks words or letters from repeating.
+Only 0 or high values are a good idea in most cases.

+**Num beams** - Number of beams for beam search.
+1 means no beam search.
+[What is beam search?]

+**Length penalty** - Used by beam search only.
+Length_penalty > 0.0 promotes longer sequences, while length_penalty < 0.0 encourages shorter sequences.

+**Early_stopping** - Used by beam search only.
+When checked, the generation stops as soon as there are "num_beams" complete candidates; otherwise, a heuristic is applied and the generation stops when is it very unlikely to find better candidates.

+**DruGS (Deep Random micro-Glitch Sampling)** - Injects random noise into the inference as it passes through layers, making responses more creative and less deterministic.
+Still experimental - work is being done to find out how many and which layers produce optimal results with noise injection.

+**Chunk tokens** -

+**Dynamic Temp** -